MarioCadenas/async-dispatcher/README.md

 `mapAsyncDispatch`: `<Object>`

-- `error`: Component you want to be show when an error throws.
+- `error`: Component you want to be shown when an error throws.
 It gets the error object as parameter.
 - `loading`: Component that will be displayed while data is being fetched.
 - `actions`: An array of asynchronous actions that your component needs data from.
 Component will receive as props every action so you can call them inside the component to force an update.